Health systems strengthening

 HSS requires both technical and political knowledge and action.
 It can be seen as a programme or project, but can also be a method of implementation, where projects are delivered in a way that supports the existing health system, empowering it through technical support.

-Why is health systems strengthening important?
+Why does health systems strengthening matter?

 Community Drug Distributor, Asha Salim Shaibu, goes door-to-door administering praziquantel, the treatment used against schistosomiasis, during a mass drug administration in Pemba, Zanzibar.
 Image by: Unlimit Health/William Mgobela

-Health systems strengthening and NTDs
+HSS and NTDs

 Although HSS has been a cross-cutting theme in the NTD space for a number of years, the WHO roadmap highlights three key topics; mainstreaming, integration and coordination, which strengthen health systems when combined.